 We take inspiration from many learning theorists and stories and practices of indigenous cultures such as Forest School, Montessori, Steiner and Celtic festivals which a line closely with our seasons.
 We love to incorporate nature, triable, instinctive games to teach children about wildlife and our environment while getting them active, working in teams and communicating.
 We aim to build emotional and physical development through the games we play, the songs we sing, the stories we tell and the bushcraft skills we teach.

 Forest School is a long term outdoor programme of activities delivered by trained practitioners within a natural environment and whatever the weather!
 Our programme will be tailored to meet the needs of the children as they grow in confidence, skills and understanding.
 The ethos of Forest School allows learners the time and space to develop skills, interests and understanding through practical, hands-on experiences.
 It also allows practitioners to step back and observe the children in order to then encourage and inspire individuals to achieve through careful scaffolding and facilitating.

 Where will Be Wild Forest School be taking place?

-We are fortunate to work in multiple schools which have a varied outdoor area that includes woodlands, ponds, fire pit area.
+We are fortunate to have access to a private woodland in Edenbridge.
+We also work in multiple schools which have a varied outdoor area that includes woodlands, ponds, fire pit area.
 The children will learn more about these varied habitats and the animals that live in them.
 We will ensure that, at every session, the children are secure in their understanding of the boundaries and of our Forest School rules.
 The whole area has been thoroughly risk assessed and this will be updated regularly.

 Who will be staffing the Forest School?